rfshelley/Documentation/getting-started/first-smartapp.rst

     If you have a SmartApp that you do want to publish publicly, you can do that via the "My Publication Requests" link at the top of the page.
     For more information on this, see :ref:`publishing-for-distribution`.

-Now you should be able to see your SmartApp in the mobile app if you browse to the *My Apps* category of the marketplace:
+Now you should be able to see your SmartApp in the mobile app if you browse to the *My Apps* category of the Marketplace:

 ==================================================================   =====================================================================
 .. image:: ../img/getting-started/first-smartapp/mobile-myapps.png   .. image:: ../img/getting-started/first-smartapp/mobile-myfirstsmartapp.png